 Humans have an average work speed and stamina, while giants have high stamina and slow work speed which would be best to use if you tend to leave the game running 24/7.
-In some cases humans are also able to gather extra materials, such as both eggs and chicken meat while goblins and giants can only get chicken meat from the same node.
+In some cases, humans are also able to gather extra materials, such as both eggs and chicken meat while goblins and giants can only get chicken meat from the same node.

 Where to Get Workers

 To be able to hire workers you first need to have lodgings available for the workers.
-Each town has a single free slot for workers but after that you need to invest contribution points into houses that have lodgings for workers.
+Each town has a single free slot for workers but after that, you need to invest contribution points into houses that have lodgings for workers.

 Worker Nodes and Stamina

 The grains need to be gathered but the rest is bought from a tavern keeper.
-You will also need to buy a cooking utensil and invest in a residency were you can place the cooking utensil for use.
+You will also need to buy a cooking utensil and invest in a residence where you can place the cooking utensil for use.
 Each beer will replenish 2 worker stamina.

-Investing Into Nodes Near Velia
+Investing in Nodes Near Velia